 - Plan your Bankok/Thailand Temple and Wat tour on Sunday.
 There is no traffic at all compared to the rest of the week.
 Just listen to me and do it!

 - At the Thailand airport, go to the bottom level for a meter taxi.
-First mistake was not knowing 1000 baht (~$28) is way too expense for a ride from the airport.
+First mistake was not knowing 1000 baht (~$28) is way too expensive for a ride from the airport.

 - I bought the SD card adaptor for iPhone so I could easily import my nice photos from my camera onto my phone.
 I could also put photos on other people’s phones so they could instantly have photos as well.